At Sociological Images, we make research methods fun!

 You’re welcome everybody!

 Here’s as far back as I could trace the source.
-If anyone knows where this came from, please let me know. :)Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+If anyone knows where this came from, please let me know. :)Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.